KatherineMulder/ITPR6.518-Enterprise-Software-Development-Development/Information/teamContribution.md

 **User Settings:** Implemented CRUD (Create, Read, Update, Delete) functions for user settings, providing users with control over their preferences.
 **Database Setup:** Designed and set up the project's database architecture, ensuring data integrity and efficiency.
 **API:** Actively contributed to the API development, facilitating data exchange and integration with other software components.
+**Test Code:** Responsible for creating and maintaining test code for the note functions, ensuring the reliability and quality of the note-related features.
 **Documentation:** Responsible for creating and maintaining comprehensive project documentation, ensuring clarity and reference throughout the project lifecycle.
 </br>